 Through the flaw resided in Instagram’s application programming interface (API), the hackers stole 6 million high-profile accounts’ phone numbers and email addresses, but not passwords.
 The company did not explain the details of the API flaw but has fixed the bug and sent a notice to their users that they should be cautious if they get suspicious and unknown phone calls or emails.

-Almost the same time, Selena Gomez’s Instagram account with about 125 million followers was hacked and posted her ex-boyfriend Justin Bieber ‘s nude photographs.
-Though the company didn’t mention the connection between two incidents.
+At almost the same time, Selena Gomez’s Instagram account with about 125 million followers was hacked.
+From that hack, nude photographs of her ex-boyfriend Justin Bieber were posted on the web.
+Yet in spite of the timing, the company didn’t mention the connection between the two incidents.

-However since the hackers focused on the most high-profile accounts, this breach’s victims include plenty of movie stars, politicians, sport stars, and media companies, whose information were being sold on a searchable database Doxagram for $10 a lookup.
+However since the hackers focused on the most high-profile accounts, this breach’s victims include plenty of movie stars, politicians, sport stars, and media companies, whose information was being sold on the searchable database Doxagram for $10 a lookup.

-Instagram, along with its parent company Facebook, fought back by registering hundreds of Doxagram domain to make the hacker’s website offline.
+Instagram, along with its parent company Facebook, fought back by taking over hundreds of Doxagram’s domains to make the hacker’s website go offline.
 Despite the company’s effort, it is still difficult to stop the malicious actors.
-Not only that there are more than 1500 domains, but the hackers have already launched a dark web of its original version.
+Not only that there are more than 1500 domains, but the hackers have already launched a dark web version of the original version.